dotnet/designs/accepted/2020/minimum-os-version/minimum-os-version.md

 ## NuGet Manifest

 When generating a NuGet package using MSBuild, any platform minimum version constraints expressed in the project file will be listed in the `.nuspec` manifest in a `<platformInfo>` child of the `<metadata>` element.
 This element and all of its children are optional.
 They expose the same information as the assembly annotation attributes, but avoid the need for consumers to read the assembly metadata.
-This could potentially be validated and/or automated by NuGet..
+This could potentially be validated and/or automated by NuGet.

 Within the `<platformInfo>` element, there are child elements corresponding to the TFM short names (used by NuGet as the folder name) of the reference assemblies in the NuGet.
 If the element represents a platform-specific TFM (e.g. `net5.0-ios14.0` or `net6.0-android9.0`) then it must have a `minimumVersion` attribute representing the minimum platform version for that platform: